 The Correct Anchor Text Strategy

 Now for the contextual links anchor text strategy.
-Sites A and B should be using topically relevant or partial match anchor text or links.
+Sites A and B should be used as topically relevant or partial match anchor text or links.
 So if the money site was trying to rank for “plumber city”, then site A would link to site B with anchor text of something like “affordable blocked drain solutions”.
-Then site B would link to the whitehat site C with something like “experienced licensed plumbers”. (use the below share buttons and Ill give you the exact anchor text strategy for the last site- share the love right?)
+Then site B would link to the whitehat site C with something like “experienced licensed plumbers”. (use the below share buttons and I’ll give you the exact anchor text strategy for the last site- share the love right?)

 My experience in DA stacking has shown that it’s quite difficult to increase the DA of a site by sending it a single contextual link from another high DA site.
-If the target site has a DA of 40+ then a single inbound link from another high DA site won’t really move the sites DA.
+If the target site has a DA of 40+ then a single inbound link from another high DA site won’t really move the site’s DA.

-It important to note of that the entire purpose of doing this has nothing at all to do with attempting to get a domain’s DA & PA metrics to increase on the Moz scorecard.
+It is important to note that the entire purpose of doing this has nothing at all to do with attempting to get a domain’s DA & PA metrics to increase on the Moz scorecard.
 This strategy is all about using unique and powerful inbound linking techniques that have a natural footprint.
 Often the needle won’t even move on a site’s overall DA score by sending in a single high DA link, but you can be sure that the page authority will increase nicely.